 - Conversion Share: Your percentage of category sales

-- New-to-Brand Metrics: Percentage of first-time customers
+- New-to-Brand Metrics: Percentage of first-time customers with demographic breakdowns

-- Brand Loyalty: Repeat purchase rate from ad-acquired customers
+- Brand Loyalty: Repeat purchase rate from ad-acquired customers with retention curves

 3. Total ACoS (TACoS)